akifuji/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
 I am a second year graduate student majoring in social psychology at the University of Tokyo.
-I have mainly studied the effect of a sense of fairness on prosocial/proself behavior in social dilemma.
+I have mainly studied the effect of a sense of fairness on prosocial/proself behavior in social dilemmas.
 In my free time, I enjoy drawing pictures and watching a documentary on wild animals.